ESPN8 The Ocho: Impact

 The tongue-in-cheek inclusion of such sports on ESPN's schedule has led to increased exposure opportunities for those sports, which have performed well for ESPN.
-ESPN added a cornhole tournament airing in July 2018 outside the block, which it noted outdrew the WNBA All-Star Game, regular season Major League Baseball games and the final stage of the Tour de France among the key demographic of men age 18 to 49.
+ESPN added a cornhole tournament airing in July 2018 outside the block, which it noted, outdrew the WNBA All-Star Game, regular season Major League Baseball games, and the final stage of the Tour de France among the key demographic of men age 18 to 49.
+ESPN representatives noted that ESPN8 garnered higher favorability marks than the network as a whole and serve as a welcoming change of pace from the network's usual approach to sports journalism, also noting that the selection of sports in the lineup includes a number of competitions that the average viewer could realistically play, making the event more relatable and the dream of appearing on ESPN more accessible and realistic.
 The inclusion of the Excel World Championships, an eSport that involves using spreadsheet programs in a competition to solve a series of problems, helped give the contest mainstream attention and credibility.
+The block is also credited with bringing Banana Ball to mainstream recognition.

 ESPN8 appeared in the 2024 TV series Knuckles as the in-universe broadcaster of a bowling tournament, with commentators played by Rob Huebel and Paul Scheer.

+On March 24, 2026, Hearst Television (which has a 20% stake in ESPN) debuted ESPN8: The Ocho as a digital subchannel on Clermont, Florida-licensed station WKCF (serving Orlando and Central Florida), becoming the first local television station in the United States to carry the FAST channel as a 24-hour digital subchannel network.